Shayan-Nami/TCGA-BRCA-miRNA-Clinical-Metastasis-Prediction/README.md

 └── README.md                   # Documentation

 ---
-## ⚠️ Note on Academic Integrity
-This project is part of an ongoing academic research paper.
-The code is shared for **portfolio and evaluation purposes only**.
-Unauthorized reproduction or publication of the methodology/results is strictly prohibited until the official paper is published.

 ⚠️ Disclaimer
 This project is conducted under the supervision of Khayyam AI Innovation Lab for academic research purposes.
 Results are computational and not for clinical diagnosis.

-👤 Author
-Shayan Abdollahi Nami